bdumasfortin/pirate-survival-html/GAME_DESIGN.md

 - Scavenge: gather basic resources (wood, rocks, berries).
 - Craft: tools, camp items, and a basic raft.
 - Explore: discover nearby isles and points of interest.
-- Survive: manage hunger, thirst, and health.
+- Survive: manage hunger and health.

 ## World structure
 - Archipelago of small islands with distinct biomes and hazards.